 Royal Brussels was one of the founder members of the Belgian Cricket Federation and League in 1991, and since then cricket has expanded steadily.
 Now there are 27 clubs playing in the league in Belgium and RBCC proudly boasts a 1st team, 2nd team, T20 team as well as social teams amongst the seniors.
 We also have a very successful Women’s team, the first in Belgium which is developing women’s cricket in Belgium while competing in the German league.
 As well we have a dynamic, vibrant junior development program with teams from U11 up to U17 playing in the Belgian national leagues.

 Royal Brussels has probably the best ground and facilities in Belgium.
-There is a full size ground with sightscreens at each end and the Pavilion has a bar, changing rooms, toilets and showers.
+There is a full-size ground with sightscreens at each end and the Pavilion has a bar, changing rooms, toilets and showers.
 The ground is situated in Ohain on the site of the “Sports Village” complex opposite the Royal Waterloo Golf Club.
-In summer there is net practice on Thursday evening for the men and also cricket for juniors on Saturday mornings.
-There is also a very competitive midweek Twenty20 competiton that allows corporate companies and other clubs to submit teams and enjoy the fast paced cricket that this format of the game provides.
+In summer there is net practice on evenings of the week and cricket for women and juniors on Sunday mornings.
+There is also a very competitive midweek Twenty20 competition that allows corporate companies and other clubs to submit teams and enjoy the fast paced cricket that this format of the game provides.

 Apart from league matches, the club also has quite a few friendly games with touring sides from abroad as well as local clubs and there are generally matches both days every weekend during the summer.

 All are welcome to turn up to nets or and/or just to watch cricket and have a drink at the bar.